-External quality assessment of Finnish higher education is mainly based on audits of higher education institutions.
-One of the key questions in the external quality assessment of higher education is the relationship between European unity and national autonomy.
-Higher education is undergoing constant change both in Finland and Europe, which also affects external quality assessment.
+External quality evaluation of Finnish higher education is mainly based on audits of higher education institutions.
+One of the key questions in the external quality evaluation of higher education is the relationship between European unity and national autonomy.
+Higher education is undergoing constant change both in Finland and Europe, which also affects external quality evaluation.

-In October, the Finnish Education Evaluation Centre (FINEEC) published a publication describing the external quality assessment of Finnish higher education and changes that have taken in it between the 1980s and the present day.
-The publication is aimed at providing an overall picture of the development of external quality assessment of higher education institutions and ideas for planning the forthcoming fourth audit round.
-The external quality assessment of higher education institutions in countries part of the European Higher Education Area is based on the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
-However, national solutions for external quality assessment in higher education differ from each other.
+In December, the Finnish Education Evaluation Centre (FINEEC) published a publication describing the external quality evaluation of Finnish higher education and changes that have taken in it between the 1980s and the present day.
+The publication is aimed at providing an overall picture of the development of external quality evaluation of higher education institutions and ideas for planning the forthcoming fourth audit round.
+The external quality evaluation of higher education institutions in countries part of the European Higher Education Area is based on the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
+However, national solutions for external quality evaluation in higher education differ from each other.

 Enhancement-led evaluation adopted as an approach at an early stage

-In Finland, external quality assessments of higher education follow the principles of enhancement-led evaluation.
-In every stage of the history of external assessment of higher education, Finland has committed to the idea of enhancement-led evaluation.
+In Finland, external quality evaluations of higher education follow the principles of enhancement-led evaluation.
+In every stage of the history of external evaluation of higher education, Finland has committed to the idea of enhancement-led evaluation.
 Today, the principle of enhancement-led evaluation is confirmed in a decree concerning the Finnish Education Evaluation Centre (FINEEC).